Skip to main content

-The Carl R. Woese Institute for Genomic Biology (IGB) is a premier interdisciplinary research institute in the University of Illinois at Urbana-Champaign.
+The Carl R. Woese Institute for Genomic Biology (IGB) is a premier interdisciplinary research institute at the University of Illinois at Urbana-Champaign.
 IGB exemplifies team science research using cutting-edge genomic practices to tackle grand challenges in science and society.
-IGB is organized into three large programmatic pillars: Health and Wellness, Technology and Society, and Agriculture and Energy.
+IGB is organized into three large programmatic areas: Health & Wellness, Technology & Society, and Agriculture & Energy.
 The thematic structure of the IGB enables cross-disciplinary research and training.
-IGB invites applications for its prestigious post-doctoral fellowship program, designed for exceptional emerging scholars who have earned their Ph.D. within the past several years.
+IGB invites applications for its prestigious post-doctoral fellowship program, designed for exceptional emerging scholars who have earned their PhD within the past ten years.
 This program offers a stimulating and collaborative interdisciplinary environment for conducting independent and team-based research in the field of genomic biology.

 Submission materials: Please submit materials in a PDF format.